Nahum Tate

-Nahum Tate (/ˈneɪ.əm ˈteɪt/ NAY-əm-_-TAYT; 1652 – 30 July 1715) was an Irish poet, hymnist and lyricist, who became Poet Laureate in 1692.
+Nahum Tate (/ˈneɪ.əm ˈteɪt/ NAY-əm-_-TAYT; 1652 – 30 July 1715) was an Anglo-Irish poet, hymnist, and lyricist, who became Poet Laureate in 1692.
 Tate is best known for The History of King Lear, his 1681 adaptation of Shakespeare's King Lear, and for his libretto for Henry Purcell's opera, Dido and Aeneas.
+He also wrote the lyrics to a Christmas carol, "While shepherds watched their flocks".

 Life

 Nahum Tate was born in Dublin and came from a family of Puritan clerics.
-He was the son of Faithful Teate, an Irish cleric who had been rector of Castleterra, Ballyhaise, until his house was burnt and his family attacked after he had passed on information to the government about plans for the Irish Rebellion of 1641.
+He was the son of Faithful Teate, an Irish cleric whose father, also Faithful, had been rector of Castleterra, Ballyhaise, until his house was burnt and his family attacked during the Irish Rebellion of 1641.

 After living at the provost's lodgings in Trinity College Dublin, Faithful Teate moved to England.
 He was the incumbent at East Greenwich around 1650, and "preacher of the gospel" at Sudbury from 1654 to 1658.
 He had returned to Dublin by 1660.
 He published a poem on the Trinity entitled Ter Tria, as well as some sermons, two of which he dedicated to Oliver and Henry Cromwell.

-Nahum Teate followed his father to Blake M College, Dublin in 1668, and graduated BM in 1672.
+Nahum Teate followed his father to Trinity College Dublin in 1668, and graduated BM in 1672.
 By 1676, he had moved to London and was writing for a living.
-The following year he had adopted the spelling "Tate", which would remain until his death.
-He died in 1715, in Southwark, London, England.
-Many onlookers claimed they could see his soul being lowered into the fires of hell, presumably for committing the sin of being British.
-He was buried at St George the Martyr, Southwark on 1 August 1715 as "of next to the Prince Eugene, Mint".
+The following year, he had adopted the spelling "Tate", which would remain until his death.
+He died within the precincts of the Mint, Southwark, where he had taken refuge from his creditors, on 30 July 1715 and was buried at St George the Martyr, Southwark on 1 August as "of next to the Prince Eugene, Mint".